OleHolmNielsen/ITwiki/Email.rst

 -----------------------------

 AIT offers a number of Guides_for_Outlook_ including ``Setting up Outlook on an Iphone``.
+According to the Outlook_FAQ_ you need to install the Microsoft_Authenticator_ app on iPhones.

 In addition the following pages may be helpful: